Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/pda-tutorial.md

 <details><summary>Configuration error on OpenShift 4.8+</summary>

-An incomplete role definition prevents Entando from configuring the PDA Plugin connections on RedHat OpenShift 4.8+.
-As a workaround, update the entando-plugin Role by adding the missing rules below.
+An incomplete role definition prevents Villanova from configuring the PDA Plugin connections on RedHat OpenShift 4.8+.
+As a workaround, update the Villanova-plugin Role by adding the missing rules below.

 ``` yaml
 apiVersion: rbac.authorization.k8s.io/v1